fl-sean03/MolSAIC/tasks/tasks.md

    - ⬜ Include file paths and command details in console output
    - ⬜ Add ability to save diagnostic information to a separate log file

+5. ✅ Rename 'convert-to-namd' to 'msi2namd' for consistency
+   - ✅ Rename CLI command from 'convert-to-namd' to 'msi2namd'
+   - ✅ Update method name in MolecularPipeline from 'convert_to_namd' to 'msi2namd'
+   - ✅ Update documentation (README.md, API docs, examples)
+   - ✅ Ensure backward compatibility (keep old method as deprecated)
+   - ✅ Update examples to reflect the new naming convention
+   - ✅ Update any references in msi2namd.py to match naming convention

 ## Future Task Ideas

 | Priority | Task | Description |